DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-29 Meeting Notes.md

 	- Having a dimmer version of the circle on the floor might not even be enough ngl
 	- Maybe we should have doorways in our game and place to portals next to those doorways?

+#### Clearing a Floor

+##### Make the Big Rooms Feel More Special
+- ...yeah

+##### Some Type of Statistical Upgrade @ the End of Each Floor
+- Right now we have ways to give the player spells, but no consistent way to consistently increase the player's stats as they progress
+- We need a way to upgrade

 ### In Combat & Combat-Related Things

 #### Balancing Primary & Secondary Spells